CDLUC3/mrt-doc/design/aws-build/README.md

 >
 > Release candidates for an artifact must be generated with a unique semantic tag.
 > Artifacts with a semantic tag (non-snapshots) may not be over-written.
+>
+> ### Future enhancements
+> - The Merritt team could experiment with Javadoc generation for Merritt services.
+> - The Merritt team could generate swagger documentation for Merritt services.
+> - The Merritt team should explore if there are any other mechanisms for generating API docs from a Jersey service.

 #### Build Trigger
 - Triggered by commit to repo (snapshot update)
 - Triggered on demand (snapshot update)
 - Triggered by the tagging of a repo (semantically tagged artifact)

+#### Development Note
+- A developer can build Jar files and War files locally with maven to test local code changes.
+- Only the CodeBuild process should have permssion to push to CodeArtifact.

 ```mermaid
 graph TD